 Monitor the Use of Animals for Entertainment

-How to Be an Animal Rights Activist
+I Want to Be an Animal Rights Activist

-1. Educate Yourself Regarding The Issues
+1. Educate Yourself Regarding the Issues

 2. Make Lifestyle Changes

 One good place to start as an animal rights activist is with yourself.
 Are you causing animal suffering?
 If so, how might you reduce, or even eliminate, that suffering?
 Two things to consider on this journey are adopting a plant-based diet and purchasing cruelty-free products.

 A vegetarian has stopped eating meat but might still consume dairy, eggs, and other animal products whereas a vegan has stopped their consumption of animal products altogether.
 Choosing to adopt a plant-based diet is beneficial both for farmed animals (by not contributing to demand for their bodies and the products they produce) and for wildlife (by reducing environmental degradation required for animal agriculture).